-Spay and Neuter Surgery for Dogs & Cats in St. Paul, MN
+Spay and Neuter for Dogs & Cats in St. Paul, MN

-Spay and neuter surgery is one of the most routine and common surgeries performed on cats and dogs—and rightly so.
+Spay and neuter surgeries are some of the most routine and common surgeries performed on cats and dogs—and rightly so.
 The surgery boasts multiple benefits, from reducing unnecessary euthanasia due to pet overpopulation to providing individual medical and behavioral benefits.
-At St. Paul Pet Hospital, we're here to guide pet parents on why this surgery is so important, and when the best time is for having their pet spayed or neutered.
+At St. Paul Pet Hospital, we're here to guide pet parents on why these surgeries are so important, and when the best time is for having their pet spayed or neutered.

 Why Spay Your Dog or Cat?

 Spaying refers to the removal of the ovaries and uterus of a female pet.
 The surgery requires minimal hospitalization and offers lifelong health benefits: